10 Best New England Christmas Towns

 Eat: Enjoy all-day breakfast and BYOB Sunday brunch at Cru Café, head to Midtown Oyster Bar for Newport’s largest raw bar (featuring up to a dozen different kinds of oysters), or keep it simple with some of the best clam chowder in town at the Mooring.

-Nestled along the banks of the Mystic River, the historic downtown of Mystic, Connecticut, is the perfect place to celebrate the a classic New England Christmas.
+Nestled along the banks of the Mystic River, the historic downtown of Mystic, Connecticut, is the perfect place to celebrate a classic New England Christmas.
 Don’t miss the lighted boat parade (including Santa’s arrival by tugboat) to kick off the season, and Mystic Seaport’s Lantern Light Tours, running weekends from Thanksgiving through Christmas.

 Shop: Choose from hand-woven bracelets, doormats, and sailor knot ornaments at Mystic Knotwork; stock up on apparel and gifts at Tidal River Clothing Co.; or shop hundreds of fine spices, hand-mixed seasoning blends, and loose-leaf teas at the Spice & Tea Exchange.